sepandhaghighi/mycoffee/README.md

 ## Overview

 <p align="justify">
 <strong>MyCoffee</strong> is a command-line tool for coffee enthusiasts who love brewing with precision.
-It helps you calculate the perfect coffee-to-water ratio for various brewing methods, ensuring you brew your ideal cup every time—right from your terminal.
+It helps you calculate the perfect coffee-to-water ratio for various brewing methods, ensuring you brew your ideal cup every time-right from your terminal.
 </p>

 <table>